citusdata/citus_docs/dist_tables/querying.rst

     $cmd$
   );

 A useful companion to :code:`run_command_on_placements` is :code:`run_command_on_colocated_placements`.
-It iterpolates the names of *two* placements of :ref:`co-located <colocation>` distributed tables into a query.
+It interpolates the names of *two* placements of :ref:`co-located <colocation>` distributed tables into a query.
 The placement pairs are always chosen to be local to the same worker where full SQL coverage is available.
 Thus we can use advanced SQL features like triggers to relate the tables:

 .. code-block:: postgres